Ark Instructions for public and commercial land

 For example, night pollinators cannot see in these lights, therefore removing their ability to pollinate, to feed or to lay eggs, removing larvae sources for birds and food for bats and spiders, and on and on…..
 There is such a hugely negative impact from lighting, it is something which MUST be changed soon at policy level.

-In the meantime we must do what we can… please make sure all your ARK lights are amber or red in tone (Doesn’t affect them nearly as much) and make sure the outdoor lights are motion sensor only so that they only come on for short times when you need them, and allow darkness to prevail in between.
+In the meantime we must do what we can… please make sure all your ARK lights are red in tone (Doesn’t affect them nearly as much) and make sure the outdoor lights are motion sensor only so that they only come on for short times when you need them, and allow darkness to prevail in between.

 Please ask your local politicians to consider changing these lighting policies.
 It’s usually from a lack of awareness that these policies are there in the first place… its worth educating them.
 It could make such a difference!